-- The main direction of our attack should be against the BJP when it is in power but this cannot mean having an electoral understanding with the Congress.
+- 44. The main direction of our attack should be against the BJP when it is in power but this cannot mean having an electoral understanding with the Congress.
 Neither should there be an approach that the main task of fighting the neo-liberal policies should be subordinated to the fight against communalism.
-There should be no dichotomy in our approach regarding the fight against communalism and the fight for people's livelihood against the neoliberal policies.
+There should be no dichotomy in our approach regarding the fight against communalism and the fight for people's livelihood against the neo-liberal policies.
 The fight against the RSS and the BJP should not be reduced to merely election tactics.
 It is part of our fight against communalism which disrupts the unity of the working people.
-It is also used as an instrument by the ruling classes to divert the discontent engendered by the neo-liberal policies and the bourgeois-landlord order.
+It is also used as an instrument by the ruling classes to divert the discontent engendered by the neo-liberal policies and the bourgeoislandlord order.
 The rise of majority communalism leads to minority communalism which needs to be countered too.
-In our understanding, the fight against neo-liberal policies communalism are interconnected.
+In our understanding, the fight against neo-liberal policies and communalism are interconnected.
 There should be an integrated approach of taking up the struggle of the people's livelihood along with the fight against communal forces and the Hindutva ideology.
 Only by integrating these struggles can we mobilise mass support against communal forces.
-From the social angle, the fight against the Hindutva communalism requires the struggle against caste and women's oppression as the Hindutva ideology is embedded in the caste system and patriarchy. - 46.
-Given the danger posed by the communal forces reinforced by the BJP in power with an absolute majority in the Lok Sabha, we should strive for the broader unity of the secular and democratic forces.
+From the social angle, the fight against the Hindutva communalism requires the struggle against caste and women's oppression as the Hindutva ideology is embedded in the caste system and patriarchy. - 45.
+Given the danger posed by the communal forces, we should strive for the broader unity of the secular and democratic forces.
 Such joint platforms are necessary for a wider mobilization against communalism.
 Such platforms, however, should not be seen as the basis for electoral alliances.